Do I Have to Pay Child Support If My Child Goes to University?

 • The parents’ financial circumstances: Each parent’s ability to support their child, taking into account their income, assets, and other financial obligations.

-If the court determines that the child requires financial support to pursue their education and that the parents have the capacity to provide that support, it may order adult child maintenance.
+If the court determines that the child requires financial support to pursue their education and that the parents can provide that support, it may order adult child maintenance.

 🔑 Key takeaway: The court will consider the child’s financial needs and the parents’ capacity to pay when deciding whether to order adult child maintenance.